-Amendments to the Series 2000 Education Quality Standards Sections 2100 (Statutory

-Authority), 2110 (Statement of Purpose), 2111 (Adoption of Content Area Standards), and 2114 (Definitions) These rules, except as otherwise specified herein, shall become effective 15 days after adoption is complete in accordance with 3 V.S.A. § 845(d).
+In accordance with 2019 Act No. 1, amendments to the Series 2000 Education Quality Standards Sections 2100 (Statutory Authority), 2110 (Statement of Purpose), 2111 (Adoption of Content Area Standards), and 2114 (Definitions), These rules, except as otherwise specified herein, shall become effective 15 days after adoption is complete, in accordance with 3 V.S.A. § 845(d).
 Amendments to all remaining Sections of the Education Quality Standards will take effect on July 1, 2025.